silvercircle/silvercircle.github.io/_posts/got/2017-08-28-Season7-recap.markdown

 quite a lot of blood, many dead and undead people and even an undead dragon, we saw lots of agony and some love - the usual ingredients that have always worked so well for Game Of Thrones.
 We also saw the plot moving at a quite unusual speed.
-Gone are the days where everything was developed slowly, where things built up step by step and moves were carefully designed.
+Gone are the days when everything developed slowly, when things built up step by step and moves were carefully designed.
 Undoubtedly, some of the deceased main characters are missing and the holes they left were never filled.
 I'm talking about Tywin Lannister, Olenna Tyrell or Ramsay Bolton - truly remarkable personalities in all their evil- and corruptness.
-Personalities who fueled the show and who were the masterminds behind the awesomeness of a red or purple wedding that made the show such a remarkable experience.
+Personalities who fueled the show and were the masterminds behind the awesomeness of a red or purple wedding that made the show such a remarkable experience.